idnow/de.idnow.ios.sdk/IDnow-platform-iOS_4.10.0/IDnow-platform-with-NFC/DOCUMENTATION.md

 * Put IDNowSDKCore.Framework,  FaceTecSDK.framework, ReadID_UI.xcframework and ReadID.xcframework in the app folder
 * XCode -> Target -> General -> Frameworks, Libraries and Embedded Content -> Add IDNowSDKCore.Framework, FaceTecSDK.framework, ReadID_UI.xcframework and ReadID.xcframework  and check Embed and Sign.
-* Go to Pods, then under Targets look for OpenCV2 and Sentry, under Build Settings set Build Libraries for Distribution for the pods to Yes, Otherwise you’ll get dyld: Symbol not found error at runtime.
+* Go to Pods, then under Targets look for OpenCV2, under Build Settings set Build Libraries for Distribution for the pods to Yes, Otherwise you’ll get dyld: Symbol not found error at runtime.
 * On the Signing & Capabilities configuration tab add the Capability ‘Near Field Communication Tag Reading’
 * Add ‘NFCReaderUsageDescription’ to your App’s Info.plist file
 * Copy the snippet below into your App’s Info.plist file